Thinking about living in Maine? If so, you’re in good hands.

 - Median Home Price: $250K

-Pros & Cons of Living in Maine
+Table of Contents: Living in Maine

 First, the Pros of Moving to Maine